lemontree61089/Pyats-Stateful-Network-Validation/README.md

 # pyATS made easier
 Ok, you might think it is difficult to use cause of docker.
 So I developped two python scripts to make things easier.

+# Requirements
+You need to have docker installed for this, with of course the pyATS image installed.

 ## getState.py
 This script will take a snapshot of a device state.
 All you have to do is: